neurolibre/docs.neurolibre.org/source/SUBMIT.rst

     tensorflow==2.4.0

+  .. warning:: Make sure as much as possible that your whole environment is not too big (<1GB of installed dependencies), and installation is fast (<10min).
+      Large environments increase the binder spawn time, impact your computing performance, and takes a lot of space on our servers.

   .. warning:: Starting from ``pip 20.3``, `the package resolver changed its behaviour <https://pip.pypa.io/en/stable/user_guide/#changes-to-the-pip-dependency-resolver-in-20-3-2020>`_ to reduce inconsistencies in software versions.
             As a consequence and if your submission has lot of interdependent dependencies, your build may a while.
             This is typically the case if you see messages like this during the build: